 Code of Practice History

-In 2004, lime producers in Western Australia formed an independent association to further advance industry issues and more actively promote the implementation of the Code of Practice.
+Lime producers in Western Australia formed an independent association, Lime WA Inc, to further advance industry issues and more actively promote the implementation of the Code of Practice.
+Over the years, many other individuals, organisations and government agencies have assisted in various areas to support lime suppliers’ continued operation under the Code of Practice.

-– To have the majority of soil ameliorant producers operating under guidelines set out in a specific industry Code of Practice.
+- To have lime producers operating under guidelines set out in a specific industry Code of Practice.

 - To promote the value of the industry Code of Practice to end users of liming products, as well as industry associates.

 - To encourage the Association’s participation in regulatory input by being strongly committed to self-regulation.

 - To have a united voice to communicate the needs of member producers to Government agencies and industry bodies.

 - To inform producers and industry associates about developments in the industry to ensure the group is pro-active in their approach to common issues.